by Bradley Knockel

 Physics may not help with personal relationships or acting professional, so it probably isn't even super important, but employees and voters having the ability to take and pass a physics course would be very advantageous for everyone.
 Physics classes are hard, so find the course that matches your current math ability, and be sure that you will have lots of time for studying!
 Physics may not be your or your children's strongest area, but it is important, and good grades should be encouraged.

-Studies show that skills don't quickly transfer from one field to another.
+Studies show that skills don't immediately transfer from one field to another.
 Just because you become good at physics, doesn't mean that you are necessarily good at anything else!
 We still have to learn whatever specific skills we need, though this can occur much more quickly if a similar skill is already mastered.
 The idea of learning physics is to have a great foundation for the technical or logical skills that we will need.
 Who can say exactly what skills we will need in 5 or 50 years.
 Let's build a strong foundation.

 This one is sort of obvious and is far from being unique to physics.
 Keeping track of subscripts, minus signs, symbols, units, and significant figures throughout a physics calculation develops an ability to organize detail.
 I don't have to explain why this is important to anyone who works with computers, scheduling, strategy, cooking, money, filing systems, or any type of system (that is, anyone with a job).
 In the real world, a minor mistake often completely ruins the result, just like it does in physics.
 Physics students would have higher test grades if it weren't messing up details like units, not knowing the precise meaning of terms, or not rereading the question and checking their math.